-- " Demand: A project's prioritization score shall be elevated based on the anticipated demand of people walking and riding bicycles in accordance with population density, nearby destinations, employment centers, and other related factors. - " Environmental Justice and Equity: A project's prioritization score shall be elevated based on proximity to populations corresponding with Environmental Justice indicators, such as households in poverty and households without access to vehicles. - Design Guidance: Missoula's resolution mandates use of the "best and latest design guidance, standards, and recommendations." - Performance Measures: Insert measures that will quantify performance of the program, similar to performance measures listed in the City of Missoula Complete Streets resolution, including miles of connected Urban Trails: - " Total miles of connected Urban Trails built - " Number of new curb ramps installed along city streets - " Number and type of traffic calming devices installed - " Number of new street trees planned - " Crosswalk and intersection improvements - " Percentage of transit stops accessible via sidewalks and curb ramps - " Bicycle and pedestrian count data - " Transit ridership data, including automated passenger counter (APC) data - Urban Design Factors: The ordinance should reference urban design factors such as streetscape improvements, landscaping and street trees, human-scaled lighting, public art, street furniture, wayfinding signage, and active ground floor uses. - Implementation: Missoula's City departments and their responsibilities for program implementation and "everyday program decision making" are listed in their Complete Streets policy.
+- · Performance Measures: Insert measures that will quantify performance of the program, similar to performance measures listed in the City of Missoula Complete Streets resolution, including miles of connected Urban Trails: - " Total miles of dedicated or identified shared-use bike facilities built or striped - " Linear feet of new pedestrian accommodation - " Number and type of ADA accommodations built - " Number of transit accessible accommodations built - " Number of new curb ramps installed along city streets - " Number and type of traffic calming devices installed - " Number of new street trees planned - " Crosswalk and intersection improvements - " Percentage of transit stops accessible via sidewalks and curb ramps - " Annual average daily traffic (AADT) data - " Bicycle and pedestrian count data - " Transit ridership data, including automated passenger counter (APC) data - " Rate of people riding bicycles, walking, and using transit - " Rate of children walking or biking to school - " Citizen input - Urban Design Factors: The ordinance should reference urban design factors such as streetscape improvements, landscaping and street trees, human-scaled lighting, public art, street furniture, wayfinding signage, and active ground floor uses. - Implementation: Missoula's City departments and their responsibilities for program implementation and "everyday program decision making" are listed in their Complete Streets policy.
 Identification of program funding sources and methods for inter-departmental coordination is mandated.
 Portland, Maine uses CDBG funds for Complete Streets improvements within Environmental Justice communities. - Construction Mitigation: Cleveland Heights' (Ohio) policy includes a provision requiring safe accommodations for people walking and riding bicycles during construction.
-According to NCSC, this is often overlooked. - Training and Professional Development: The City of Missoula's transportation planners and engineers are regularly provided access to training in ADA, mobility and access, and Complete Streets within departmental budgets.
+According to NCSC, this is often overlooked. - Training and Professional Development: Des Moines' Complete Streets policy emphasis on interdisciplinary coordination and training was noted as a 2018 best practice by the NCSC.
+As shown in Text Box 3, the policy identifies departments to be engaged in program implementation and training.
+The City of Missoula's transportation planners and engineers are regularly provided access to training in ADA, mobility and access, and Complete Streets within